 On the final Sunday afternoon, I went to a parallel session on integration.
 You’d expect numbers to be dwindling, but again 100+.
 Somebody stands up and announces the chair and the first speaker are not attending and everyone was so chilled.
 I experienced for a few days another world.
 A world remote from busy consumerism, the constant treadmill of modern life and the related expectations we put on each other and ourselves.
 We have an excess of digital connections, yet such limited connections to self, others and nature.
 Participants wanted BC 2019 to work and it worked, thanks to the hard work of the convenors, volunteers and speakers, but also due to the goodwill of the participants.
 My wait was rewarded with two interesting papers on psychotherapy.
 I was glad I waited as I learnt about the archetypal dance of the mystic and the pragmatist.
 I appreciated that I needed to embrace my mystical side a little more if I was to become more integrated and I am up for that homework.

 On Saturday evening I had enjoyed the premier of Journeys to the Edge of Consciousness, which raised thoughts about childhood and my journey.
-It was a film featuring the contributions of Timothy Leary, Aldous Huxley and Alan Watts (see link at the end of post).
+It was a film featuring the contributions of Timothy Leary, Aldous Huxley and Alan Watts.
 Director Rob Harper watched the premier with us in what was a packed and very hot cinema.
 He did a Q&A session afterwards and appeared genuinely humbled by the positive reception he received afterwards.

 I am looking forward to the next Breaking Convention in the meantime I am inspired to shift my consciousness and to break some conventions.